Business projectors versus Home projectors

-However, do remember that the boardroom and the home are two distinct arenas that require different projectors.
-Each have distinct requirements and this guide explains the different attributes that apply in each case.
+However, do remember that the boardroom and the home are two distinct areas that require different projectors.
+Each has distinct requirements and this guide explains the different attributes that apply in each case.

 5) Portability: Smaller and lighter is better for the business projector, especially if you travel frequently.
 Weight is more of an issue for the business user.
 Mobile business professionals will want to hook up a lightweight projector to a computer or laptop, and project an image on a large screen or wall for presentations.
 Portability is of no concern where the home projector is concerned.
 Most users would normally set up a fixed place for the home projector.
 The best installation spot for home projectors is the ceiling.